RodSlzr/CAPP30239_FA22/week_03/README.md

+Housing prices around the world.
+Is it worth what we pay?

-Data source: Title, Agency, Location, Link
+Data source:
 National and regional house price indices - complete database The Organisation for Economic Co-operation and Development (OECD) https://github.com/RodSlzr/CAPP30239_FA22/tree/main/week_03/OECD_house_prices_data.csv